CommodoreOS/PCUAE/README.md

 PCUAE is completelly free and you do not need to pay for it or charged to use it, if you do then you are been riped off, it free to dowmnload and use, make sure you always download it from here or from the PCUAE Offical Website below. https://projectcarouselusb.eu/

-Look below at... `Please read About PCUAE Menu below...` Once you have installed PCUAE Menu.
+Look below at... `Please read About PCUAE Menu below...` Once you have installed PCUAE.

-If you just installed PCUAE and this has poped up then no need to read it fi you do not want too.
+If you just installed PCUAE and this has poped up then no need to read it, do it in your own timme.. :) .

 If you have just Installed PCUAE and do not know how to use its basic functions then look thought this guide before reading the Manual(Wiki).
 ============================================